joao-osilva/joao-osilva.github.io/_posts/2017-10-15-Spring-Boot-and-AMQP-with-RabbitMQ.md

 ## Create a Spring Boot project

-- Go to http://start.spring.io and create a simple Maven project that uses Java and has AMQP and DevTools as dependencies.
+   * Go to http://start.spring.io and create a simple Java/Maven project with AMQP and DevTools as dependencies.
-- Download it and open in a IDE of your preference.
+   * Download it and open in a IDE of your preference.

 ## Configure RabbitMQ properties

-- Go to ```src/main/resources/application.properties``` and add:
+   * Go to ```src/main/resources/application.properties``` and add:
 ```
 spring.rabbitmq.host=localhost
 spring.rabbitmq.port=5672